hezarai/hezar/README.md

 trainer.push_to_hub("bert-fa-pos-lscp-500k")  # push model, config, preprocessor, trainer files and configs
 ```
-You can actually go way deeper with the trainers.
-Refer to the [notebooks](notebooks) to see the examples!
+You can actually go way deeper with the Trainer.
+See more details [here](https://hezarai.github.io/hezar/tutorial/training.html).

 ## Going Deeper
 Hezar's primary focus is on providing ready to use models (implementations & pretrained weights) for different casual tasks
-without reinventing the wheel, but by being built on top of
+not by reinventing the wheel, but by being built on top of
 **[PyTorch](https://github.com/pytorch/pytorch),
 🤗[Transformers](https://github.com/huggingface/transformers),
 🤗[Tokenizers](https://github.com/huggingface/tokenizers),